adiyat-a/dotfiles/README.md

 ---

-> [!IMPORTANT]
-> **There is no install script for these dotfiles in this repository.
-But feel free to take some parts/ideas of my build for your own one.**

-<h2 align=center>If you found this repository helpful, please give it a :star:</h2>
+<p align=center style="font-size:32px">If you found this repository helpful, please give it a :star:</p>